To evolve TOPdesk to new heights, we are rebuilding the core for our software.

 As said, we are rebuilding the underlying structure in existing interfaces.
 That means that new additions will be immediately available to you for use in day-to-day operations.

-Updated 16-01-2020.
+Updated 04-06-2020.
+The planning for Workflows has been severely postponed in favor of more pressing priorities and a more focused development process.
 This overview reflects priorities, but the planning is subject to change.